stblake/algebraic_integration/README.md

 # A collection of simple methods for computing some pseudo-elliptic and pseudo-hyperelliptic integrals
-A collection of simple methods for computing some pseudo-elliptic and pseudo-hyperelliptic integrals

 This is a Mathematica prototype for solving _some_ pseudo-elliptic integrals in terms of elementary functions.
 Relative to the algebraic case of the Risch-Trager-Bronstein algorithm, its very simple, however it is not a decision process.